 A series of rezoning and annexation requests are being sought by Capstone for the development, which would be on the northeast corner of the busy intersection, behind The Goddard School off Spout Springs Road.

 What: Annexation and rezoning requests for proposed apartment complex off Spout Springs Road

 Where: Flowery Branch City Hall, 5410 W. Pine St.

 The company made the annexation request so its development can tap into Flowery Branch’s sewer system, its application states.
 The developer also says it is willing to “grant” to the city the outer boundary of property for a bike path and walking trail.

 The project dates to 2014, when the Hall County Board of Commissioners gave its OK to an apartment complex.
 The site is zoned for 400 apartments.

 In 2019, Capstone sought to build a 520-unit apartment complex and the commercial lots, asking for annexation and rezoning by Flowery Branch.
 Senior housing wasn’t part of the plans then.

-But the council rejected the proposal, expressing concerns about traffic impact on already congested roads in the area.
-The development would also be near Interstate 985, and construction is underway to widen Spout Springs Road from two to four lanes.
+But the council rejected expressing concerns about traffic impact on already congested roads in the area.
+The development would also be near Interstate 985, and construction was about to get underway to widen Spout Springs Road from two to four lanes.

-The revised plans drew a more positive reaction from council members at the February meeting, spurring talk about how annexation of property related to the project could enable the city to better control design standards.
+The revised plans drew a more positive reaction from council members, spurring talk about how annexation of property related to the project could enable the city to better control design standards.

-If the annexation is approved, the apartments phase of the project could start in the next six to 12 months, said Capstone President Jonathan Collins.
+If the annexation is approved, the apartments phase of the project could start in the next six to 12 months, Capstone President Jonathan Collins said in July.